You need something that puts you in control of your spending.

 You could try putting the money you need for bills into a pot as soon as you get paid, and only moving it back into your account when you need it.
 This means you can set aside everything you need to spend on bills, rent or mortgage payments safely, so you don’t spend it accidentally!

-TIP Read Piggy banking / the envelope method – how to budget better! for more details on this.
+Read Piggy banking / the sinking fund method – how to budget better! for more details on this.

 An emergency fund will make your life less stressful

 No matter how good your budget is, something may come out of the blue and threaten to derail it.

 An emergency find can keep you on track.
 You may have a bad month or two, but that’s better than having to get a high-cost loan and store up problems for all the following months